 To earn a Bachelor of Arts degree, students must complete a minimum of 124 semester hours of academic study.
 Such study includes fulfilling general education and upper-division requirements as well as specific requirements of the chosen major.
 Students must also complete a minimum of 12 semester credits of the major courses at Hawai'i Pacific with a 2.0 GPA or above.
 Curricula for respective majors are delineated on subsequent pages within this section.
-At least 54 semester credits must be upper division (courses which are 3000-level and above).
-Students must also complete their last 30 semester hours in residence with Hawai'i Pacific (exception: SOC students, see p.
-107) and obtain an overall GPA of 2.0 or above to graduate.
+At least 36 semester credits must be upper division (courses which are 3000-level and above).
+Students must also complete their last 30 semester hours in residence with Hawai'i Pacific and obtain an overall GPA of 2.0 or above to graduate.